smohiudd/drivecycle/_static/index.rst

 Generate Drivecycle using Valhalla Trace Attributes
 ####################################################

-Valhalla's map matching API can be used to match a bus route geometry to OSM way ids.
+Valhalla's map matching API can be used to match a route geometry to OSM way ids.
 This can help us determine both road speeds and intersection locations along a route.
-Using the map matching Trace Attributes action, we can get a list of OSM edges the bus route travels along:
+Using the map matching Trace Attributes action, we can get a list of OSM edges the route travels along:

 .. code-block:: python